 Amongst the most revered shrines in India, Ramanathaswamy Temple is located in the small town of Rameshwaram in the state of Tamil Nadu.
 It is frequented by devotees and tourists from all over the world.
 Also known as Arulmigu Ramanathaswamy Temple, it houses one of the 12 Jyotirlingas of Lord Shiva.
 One of these can also be found at Shree Mahakaleshwar Temple in Ujjain, Kedarnath Temple in Uttarakhand, Shri Kashi Vishwanath Temple in Varanasi and Trimbakeshwar Shiva Temple in Maharashtra.
-Moreover, Ramanathaswamy Temple is also one of the Char Dhams.
+Moreover, Ramanathaswamy Temple in South India is also one of the Char Dhams.
 Hindus believe that visiting these sites helps achieve Moksha.
 Keep reading to know more about one of India’s holiest places of worship.

 Things to Know about Ramanathaswamy Temple

 Ramanathaswamy Temple history is intriguing and captivating.
 It is believed that this is where Lord Rama prayed to Lord Shiva, seeking forgiveness for the sins he might have committed in the battle against the demon king Ravana.
 Some also claim that this is where Lord Rama prayed to Lord Shiva on his way to Lanka to rescue his wife, Goddess Sita, seeking his blessings so he may kill Ravana.
 No matter which one you believe, Hindu mythology clearly weaves Rameshwaram and Ramayana together.